 Where we placed our business last year:

 We’re the only broker who shares this data because we’re trying to be as transparent as possible.
 Unfortunately, Life Insurance is associated with sleazy selling and sneaky shenanigans.

 Our mission is to change that perception and to make Life Insurance accessible to everyone.

-I hope that has helped clear up the different types of Life Insurance.
+I hope this has helped clear up any confusion around the different types of Life Insurance.

 lion.ie | making Life Insurance easier

 Have a nose through our free life insurance guidesView our guides

 As Ireland's leading independent insurance broker, we specialise in comparing the rates and policies from the top five Irish life insurance providers and offering the very best value quotes to suit the individual needs of our clients.
 Our expertise lies in finding a suitable insurance plan for those with specific needs, be it a particular illness, occupation or claim history, we've got you covered in every sense!